JustinSGray/Hyperloop/docs/future.rst

 Route Optimization
 -----------------------------

-The current mission analysis takes the velocity profile given in the original proposal as a given.
-This is not sufficient, and a more advanced analysis needs to be constructed which accounts for actual route constraints and can derive an optimal route and speed profile for a given design.
+The current mission analysis takes the velocity profile in the original proposal as a given.
+We normalize this profile in both time and velocity, then integrate it.
+This gives a speed factor of about .8.
+So for any given maximum velocity, the average velocity would be about 80% of it.

+While this simple method provides some basic dependence of travel time on overall speed and tube length it is not really sufficient.
+A more advanced analysis needs to be constructed which accounts for actual passenger G-load constraints and can derive an optimal route and speed profile for a given design.

 .. figure:: images/velocity_profile.png
    :align: center
    :alt: hyperloop velocity profile

+   Velocity profile given in the original proposal